gusssilva/gusssilva/README.md

  * :books: I hold a MA in International Relations from King's College London and a Journalism BA from PUC-SP
  * :rocket: I'm a [Le Wagon](https://www.lewagon.com/) alumni *(i.e.: I dive into the unknown with intensity and get s**t done)*
  * :book: I strongly believe practice makes perfect *(yet treat your text editor **and** books with kindness)*
- * :pushpin: Aside from taking over the world (*Pinky and the Brain feelings*), my goal is to become a better full stack developer
+ * :pushpin: Aside from taking over the world (*Pinky and the Brain feelings*), my goal is to become a better backend developer
  * :guitar: I play the guitar *(proud owner of an Ibanez JS900 signed by Joe Satriani himself after I interviewed him!)*
  * :cocktail: I like to drink.
-A lot *(meaning I'm a beer sommelier and also a cocktail enthusiast - drink less and drink better, my friends!)*
+A lot *(meaning I'm a beer sommelier and also a cocktail enthusiast - drink less and drink better!)*

  ### Tech Stacks *(so far...)*